 BANGKOK (AP) — Asian stock markets were mostly higher Friday as momentum carried over from yet another record high on Wall Street.

 Newly appointed central bank governor, Haruhiko Kuroda, has pledged to work with the government to end decades of growth-inhibiting deflation.
-His outspoken calls for action have raised hopes for results — but analysts said they may also have created unrealistic expectations for a turnaround.
+His outspoken calls for action have raised hopes for results but some analysts said they may also have created unrealistic expectations for a turnaround.

 "Unfortunately, the markets' expectations of the new Governor are so high that they will be almost impossible to meet, let alone beat," said analysts at Capital Economics in a market commentary.

 In Europe on Thursday, markets responded positively to the calm reopening of Cyprus's banks.
 Banks in the Mediterranean island nation were shut for nearly two weeks as the government negotiated a rescue loan from international lenders to prevent the financial system from collapsing.
-The FTSE 100 index of leading British shares, Germany's DAX and France's CAC-40 all closed higher Thursday.

 The New York Mercantile Exchange, where benchmark oil is traded, was closed for the Good Friday holiday.